pimarc/pms50-gns530/readme.md

 # Change log
 ## V 1.0.13
-- Disabling maps in gns430 since the sim only accepts a total of 4 maps by aircraft and crashes if there are more.
+- Disabled maps in gns430 since the sim only accepts a total of 4 maps by aircraft and crashes if there are more.
 ## V 1.0.12
 - Wind indicator in map page not displayed at the correct place when data was displayed
 - Pushing ENT button on selected FPL waypoint displays the corresponding waypoint page